-Wednesday and Sunday nights
+Wednesday and Sunday at 9pm

-The Africa Channel’s film season also includes a window into Ugandan life with the film Imani (2010).
+We bring you a window into Ugandan life with the film Imani (2010).
 Awards include Best Feature Film at The Zanzibar International Film Festival 2010, and The Silver Award at The Cairo International Film Festival.

 Award-winning director Caroline Kamya received glowing reviews for her first foray into feature film.
 Critics at the Seattle International Film Festival said ‘her fast and confident directing effortlessly makes the most of the beautiful Ugandan setting.’